microsoft/Broadcast-Development-Kit/docs/common/install_and_configure_nginx_with_rtmp_module_on_windows.md

-# How to Install and configure NGINX with RTMP module on Windows (DRAFT)
+# How to Install and configure NGINX with RTMP module on Windows

 ## Getting Started